roughike/streaming_shared_preferences/README.md

   @override
   Widget build(BuildContext context) {
     /// PreferenceBuilder is like StreamBuilder, but with less boilerplate.
+    ///
-    /// We don't have to provide `initialData` as it can be fetched synchronously
+    /// We don't have to provide `initialData` because it can be fetched synchronously
     /// from the provided Preference.
-There's also no initial flicker or needless rebuilds.
+There's also no initial flicker when transitioning
+    /// between initialData and the stream.
     ///
     /// If you want, you could use a StreamBuilder too. return PreferenceBuilder<int>(
-      preferences.getInt('counter', defaultValue: 0),
+      preference: preferences.getInt('counter', defaultValue: 0),
       builder: (BuildContext context, int counter) {
         return Text('Button pressed $counter times!');
       }